Crivella/DFT_QE_beginner_tutorial/0_Si_bulk/1_alat/README.md

      [...]
      ```
      which shows the correct alat is 10.21 bohr.
 To obtain a reasonable value of the lattice constant, you should compute Etot over a range of about 5-10% above and below the minimum.
-  5. Alternatively you can use the 'DoFit.gnu' gnuplot script to do the curve fitting and plot the resulting fits (works only for FCC lattice).
-The result of the fit is displayed on-screen (Lattice constant = 10.211 au) and the curves are plotted in the file 'murnaghan_fit.pdf'
+  5. Alternatively you can use the 'DoFit.gnu' gnuplot script to do the curve fitting and plot the resulting fits.
+It works only for FCC lattice and expects to read a file called 'Etot_vs_alat.dat'.
+The result of the fitting procedure is displayed on-screen (Lattice constant = 10.211 au) and the curves are plotted in the file 'murnaghan_fit.pdf'
      ```
      % gnuplot DoFit.gnu
      ```